mortar-works/mortar-website/src/site/use-cases/progress-online-for-east-riding.md

   </table>
 </section>

-Tailored preventative and early engagement services
+Understanding and responding to digital inclusion needs
 ---------------------------------------------------------------------------------------------------------------------------------
 In Humber and Yorkshire there is tremendous inequality in access to information, services and opportunities.
 In East Riding three of their twenty six wards are in the top 10% most deprived and, with a 93% rural area, isolation is a serious issue.
 Digital inclusion is therefore a massive strategic priority for ensuring people feel connected, engaged and safe.